rrofail/docker-coursework/springdatarest-mysql-single/README.md

 To run the mysql demo with phpmyadmin enabled on local port 9080, you can run this:

-(from the ~/docker-coursework/springdatarest-mysql-single directory)

-`$ sudo docker-compose -f docker-compose-phpmyadmin.yml up`
+`sudo docker-compose -f docker-compose-phpmyadmin.yml up`

 You might need to delete the build contents.
 Just delete the target directory contents and it will rebuild.
 To cleanup instances after running: